1 What does 'enforcement' mean in civil and commercial matters?

 Other enforceable titles include: an extract from the list of claims in bankruptcy proceedings; a legally valid bank settlement; a plan to allocate sums obtained through foreclosure; a banking enforceable title as provided for in banking law, but only after the court has incorporated an enforceability clause; judgments handed down by foreign courts and settlement agreements reached in these courts after having been declared enforceable by the Polish court.
 Judgments handed down by the courts of foreign countries in civil matters which are enforceable by way of judicial enforcement are regarded as enforceable titles after being declared enforceable by the Polish court.
-A declaration of enforceability is made if the judgement concerned is enforceable in the country of origin and if no obstacles such as those specified in Article 1146(1) and (2) arise.
+A judgment is deemed enforceable if it is enforceable in the country of origin and if none of the obstacles specified in https://sip.legalis.pl/document-view.seam?type=html&documentId=mfrxilrsgm4taoboobqxalrrgaztqmby Article 1146(1) and (2) of the Code of Civil Procedure arise.

 3.1 The procedure

 The enforceable title serves as the basis for instituting enforcement proceedings.
-The court of first instance hearing the case incorporates the enforceability clause into enforceable titles handed down by a court (Article 781(1) of the Code of Civil Procedure).
+As a general rule, the court of first instance hearing the case incorporates the enforceability clause into enforceable titles handed down by a court (Article 781(1) of the Code of Civil Procedure).

 A request to institute enforcement proceedings may be lodged by the creditor with the district court with jurisdiction or the bailiff attached to that court.
 It can also be submitted by other competent authorities (a court or the public prosecutor in matters relating to the enforcement of fines, financial penalties, court fees and procedural costs payable to the Treasury).